Mindstorms-for-Train-Simulators/.github/profile/README.md

 ## How to Use 💻

-> :warning: **A DISCLAIMER**: Unfortunately, the connection between the EV3 brick and the computer results in the loss of WiFi.
+> :warning: **WiFi Issue**: Unfortunately, the connection between the EV3 brick and the computer results in the temporary loss of WiFi.
 There's not much I can do here.
-Luckily, you are driving a train that doesn't need WiFi.
+Luckily, you are driving an offline train that doesn't need WiFi.
 But this means that you can't play the game while watching a Youtube video.
 Not like you should do that anyways.

 This project requires:
 * Lego Mindstorms EV3 Brick, with three motors, a color sensor, a touch sensor, an infared sensor, and a infared beacon.